Viktor (wrestler): Final appearances and departure (2018–2019)

 During the 2018 Superstar Shake-up, The Ascension was traded to Raw.
 On the April 23 episode of Raw, The Ascension, once again as heels, facing against the team of Matt Hardy and Bray Wyatt in a losing effort.
 At the Greatest Royal Rumble event, Viktor entered at number 8 but was eliminated by Daniel Bryan.
 At Survivor Series, The Ascension was a part of Team Raw in a 10-on-10 Survivor Series tag team elimination match where their team lost.
 At WrestleMania 35, Viktor competed in the André the Giant Memorial Battle Royal but failed to win the match.
 On the April 12, 2019 episode of Main Event, The Ascension lost to Heavy Machinery (Otis and Tucker), in what would be their final match in WWE.

 On December 8, 2019, Viktor and his Ascension teammate Konnor were released from the WWE.

-Return to independent circuit (2020–present)
+Return to independent circuit (2020)

 Following their departure from WWE, Konnor and Viktor were announced for Wrestling Revolver's Pancakes and Piledrivers event during WrestleMania 36 weekend.
 On February 20, 2020, The Ascension competed in their first match since leaving WWE at Outlaw Wrestling defeating Bull James and Bill Carr.

+National Wrestling Alliance (2024–present)

+At Back to the Territories, Zyon fought Juventud Guerrera for NWA Kross Fire Championship which ended in no contest.
+At 76th Anniversary Show, Zyon and "Magic" Jake Dumas defeated Baron Von Storm and Jax Dane.
+At Samhain 2, Zyon and "Magic" Jake Dumas lost to Baron Von Storm and Jax Dane.
+At Shockwave, Zyon lost to Burchill in a Dane Memorial Heavyweight Tournament first round match.
+At Hard Times V, Zyon lost to Mike Mondo.
+At Crockett Cup, The Nightmare Syndicate (Zyon and Frank) lost to Daisy Kill and Talos in a Crockett Cup first round match.
+At 77th Anniversary Show, The Nightmare Syndicate (Zyon and Frank) competed in a Four-way tag team elimination match to determine the #1 contenders to the NWA World Tag Team Championship which was won by The Colóns (Eddie Colón and Orlando Colón).